Future-House/edison-client-docs/docs/phoenix_guidelines.md

 | Find drugs for diabetes, check if they work, and make new ones. | (1) Search ChEMBL for approved diabetes drugs targeting INSR.
 (2) Analyze their binding affinities and ADMET properties.
 (3) Propose 5 novel small molecule candidates with improved properties. |

 ## 5. Provide context when relevant.
-Include background information about your use case (e.g., "for drug development" or "for a research synthesis") to help Phoenix select appropriate tools and safety considerations.
-Context about your constraints, goals, or specific requirements enables Phoenix to provide more targeted and useful responses.
+Include background information about your use case (e.g., "for drug development" or "for a research synthesis") to help Edison Molecules select appropriate tools and safety considerations.
+Context about your constraints, goals, or specific requirements enables Edison Molecules to provide more targeted and useful responses.

 | Insufficient queries | More detailed queries |
 |---------------------|----------------------|
 | Find similar molecules to `CC(=O)OC1=CC=CC=C1C(=O)O`. | Search the ChEMBL database for molecules similar to aspirin (SMILES: `CC(=O)OC1=CC=CC=C1C(=O)O`) for drug repurposing.
 Return the top 10 candidates with their development phases and bioactivity data. |

 ## 6. Request specific properties or analyses.
 Instead of asking vaguely about a molecule, specify what you need.
 For example, request specific ADMET properties, synthetic accessibility scores, solubility predictions, or toxicity data.
-This allows Phoenix to use the most appropriate computational tools and provide quantitative, actionable results.
+This allows Edison Molecules to use the most appropriate computational tools and provide quantitative, actionable results.

 | Insufficient queries | More detailed queries |
 |---------------------|----------------------|